B612-Concept/b612-concept-site/content/scenes.md

 ---
-question: What does space mean to you?
+question: What does a private space mean to you?
 reflection_scene:
   body: Sample Body
   title: A space to reflect and think freely?